 Those on the stage or in the boxes may come in masked habits (if agreeable to them); and the performer (if desired) will inform them who they are.”

 A singer and multi-instrumentalist, a mentalist with an ability to recognise you from behind a mask – and most importantly – a contortionist so skilled he could climb into a ‘common wine bottle’?
 How could anyone miss that?
-The Haymarket was packed with paying customers, waiting in anticipation for this wonder.
+The Haymarket was abuzz with paying customers, gathered in anticipation for this wonder.
 They waited, first patiently, then less so.
-The crowd would wait for several hours – staring at the empty stage – before the booing and calls for their money back started to shake the walls.
+The crowd waited, in fact, for several hours – eyes affixed on empty stage – before booing and demands for a refund finally broke the silence.

-Samuel Foote, the manager of the theatre stepped out of the wings in an effort to calm the angry mob.
-As demands for a refund rose, someone in the crowd shouted something to the effect that they’d pay double if this conjuror just climbed into a pint bottle.
-This comment seems to be the match which lit the fuse to the crowd’s sudden, violent explosion.
-A significant portion of the audience rushed the stage, and smashed, looted and tore up anything they could get their hands on.
+Samuel Foote, the manager of the theatre stepped out from behind the curtain and attempted to calm the angry mob.
+Demands for a refund rose.
+Someone in the crowd shouted something to the effect that they’d pay double if this conjuror just climbed into a pint bottle.
+This comment, of all things, seems to be the match which lit the fuse to the crowd’s sudden, violent explosion.
+The audience rushed the stage, and smashed, looted and tore up anything they could get their hands on.
 One angry lunatic even set a small fire off.
 The angry mob destroyed the Haymarket Theatre.

-A bonfire was lit in the street by the mob, made from the smashed up benches.
+A bonfire was lit in the street by the mob, fed by the debris from the riot.
 Lit by the torn down curtains.

 In the aftermath of the riot, several newspapers made light of the gullibility of the crowd.
-Some going as far to suggest – tongue in cheek – the act was a no show after someone put a cork in the bottle and kidnapped the performer during rehearsals.
+Some going as far to suggest – tongue in cheek – the act became a no show after someone put a cork in the bottle, kidnapping the performer at rehearsal.
 Suspicion for the hoax initially fell on theatre manager Samuel Foote, who legitimately appears to have had no part in it.
-A mysterious, shadowy figure described only as “a strange man” had put the night together.
+A mysterious, shadowy figure described only as “a strange man” organised the event.

 Who was “Strange Man”?
-Academics’ best guess is John Montagu, the 2nd Duke of Montagu – a bored English peer with a love of ‘practical jokes’.
-A trained physician, former governor of the West Indies isles of Saint Lucia and Saint Vincent; and philanthropist who established a foundling’s hospital for abandoned children – as well as having paid for the education of two prominent black Englishmen – the writer and composer Ignatius Sancho, and poet Francis Williams… Montagu is clearly a complex character.
-For our purposes, what’s worth knowing is he had a sense of humour which normally ran to dousing house guests in water and lacing their beds with itching powder.
+The best guess is John Montagu, the 2nd Duke of Montagu – a bored English peer with a love of ‘practical jokes’.
+A trained physician, former governor of the West Indies isles of Saint Lucia and Saint Vincent; he was also a philanthropist who established a foundling’s hospital for abandoned children.
+Montagu paid for the education of two prominent black Englishmen – the writer and composer Ignatius Sancho, and poet Francis Williams.
+It’s fair to say he was a complex character.
+For our purposes, it’s worth knowing is his sense of humour was less complex, typically running to dousing house guests in water and lacing their beds with itching powder.

-He was rumoured to detest the rising middle classes, and it is said he staged the Bottle Conjuror hoax following a night drinking with other toffs.
-It’s said he made a bet enough Londoners would be stupid enough to believe a fully grown adult could climb into a quart bottle, that he could fill a theatre with them.
-The aristocracy being a law unto themselves in those days, no one ever charged the Duke – who, in any case, would die in July of that year.
+He detested the middle classes, with their demands for greater freedom – and it is said he decided to stage the Bottle Conjuror hoax following a night drinking with other aristocrats.
+He allegedly bet his companions enough Londoners would be dumb enough to believe a fully grown adult could climb into a quart bottle, he could fill a theatre with them.
+The aristocracy being a law unto themselves in those days, no one ever charged the Duke – who, in any case, died in July of that year.